 Pick things up as you travel.
 Logs, berries, stones, flowers, what have you.
 You can then make things out of them, sell them to other players, or sell them to the Exporter.
 Check the Sales board to see who is buying.

-You can make big money if you keep an eye out for Pots of Gold, Meteorites, Pirate Treasures, and Mother Horse Stones.
+You can make big money if you keep an eye out for Pots of Gold, Meteorites, Pirate Treasures, Mother Horse Stones, and Giant Clam Shells.
 They can give you anywhere from a few hundred to a couple thousand gold.
+They appear completely randomly.

-When you catch wild horses, read Global chat to see what kinds of horses are in demand at what club traders.
+When you catch wild horses, check the Shopping Board to see which traders are where.
 For example, the basic price to sell a plain horse is 200 gold, but if you have the right size, age, breed or level of moodiness, sometimes you can make a couple thousand on the sale.
-So ask around.
+A Tome at the Library will net you 1.5 times the usual fee.

 Then you can craft things and sell them, or sell raw materials that are in demand.
-You can also put your horses up for stud and sell them.
+Tokens are pretty popular, as are any crystals.
+If you figure out how to make a really good color of dye, that can be quite profitable.
+You can also put your horses up for stud or sell them.
 You can make a lot that way.
 Again, use the Sales Board to make sure your prices are competitive.

 Join server contests.
 There are Star Hunts, where you ride around trying to be the first to find a big glowing star.
 There are card trading games where you try to get one each of four types of card There are also water balloon fights, which are a lot of fun.
-And they give you money if you win.
-They are announced in chat and you can usually travel to them for free.
+And they give you money if you win!
+They are announced in System Chat and you can usually travel to them for free.
+Now there are also things like photography challenges, wild-catching challenges, essence capturing, ride the farthest in five minutes, and that type of thing.

 Achievements are a fun way to get gold too, and also Essence.
 For example, if you sell ten horses to the Trader, when you sell the tenth one you’ll get a little reward.
 Same for traveling, building things, making dyes, and various other feats.
 There are multiple levels for each award.

 Minigames are fun and diverting.
-You can find Word Scrambles in Fall Forest, a stone sliding game in Swampland, rock stacking in Badlands, color sorting in Snow, music games in Stone Forest, snake charming in the Desert, a matching game in the Rainforest, and several other varieties of minigame.
+You can find Word Scrambles in Fall Forest, a stone sliding game in Swampland, rock stacking in Badlands, color sorting in Snow, music games in Stone Forest, ant chasing in Savannah, a version of Sudoku on the Salt Flats, snake charming in the Desert, a matching game in the Rainforest, and several other varieties of minigame.
 They pay you when you win them.
+Note: If you really loved the Sand Castles from Horse Isle 2, there is something very similar in the Swamps.
+Look for the hemispherical boulder-looking things.

 There are other ways than this to make money.
 I’ve found that selling dyes and bolts of cloth is pretty popular, as well as rare flowers and berries.
 See if you can find something I haven’t mentioned!